Explore Barcelona

 Telephone: 93 508 6300

-Carnival
+Barcelona Carnival

 Where: ,Barcelona

-When: 8 - 12 July 2010
+When: 8 - 14 February 2018

-St John's Eve (Sant Joan)
+St Johns Eve (Sant Joan)

 Where: ,Barcelona

-When: 23 June, annually
+When: 23 June 2018

 Midsummer in Barcelona is celebrated with a big bang as fireworks colour the sky in a festive prelude to the national holiday of the Feast of John the Baptist.
 Ancient traditions observed the summer solstice as the most important event of the solar year and fire was celebrated as the symbol of abundance, purity and fertility.
 So too today, the solstice festivities have fire as their central focus.
-Each neighbourhood stages fireworks and all-night bonfires are fuelled by collections of old furniture, but the biggest celebration is at Montjuic with a fabulous fireworks display and a colossal bonfire.
+Each neighbourhood stages fireworks and all-night bonfires are fuelled by collections of old furniture, but the biggest celebration is at Montjuic, which hosts a fabulous fireworks display and a colossal bonfire, and this is one of the best places for tourists to gather.
 There are dances and celebrations in the squares, street parties, music and entertainment throughout the city, and in all the homes traditional cake or 'coca' is eaten and sparkling wine is drunk.
+It is one of the most important festivals for Catalans and the fact that the next day, the Feast of John the Baptist, is a public holiday makes the celebrations all the more unrestrained.
+The celebration is commonly called 'Night of Fire' (Nit del Foc) by locals, and is celebrated by people of all ages and classes.<br /><br />

-Festival of La Mercè
+Festival of La Merce

 Where: Various squares and open places around the city,Barcelona

-When: 24 September annually
+When: 21 - 24 September 2018

 The Festival of La Mercè is dedicated to the patron saint of Barcelona, the Virgin of Mercy, and involves a fabulous assortment of popular Catalan traditions and mythology.
+The festival takes place every year on 24 September, but it has become a multi-day event, with festivities in the three or four days before the main celebration.
 The city celebrates by hosting one of the biggest parties of the year with street music and dancing, fairs, theatre, concerts and parades.
 Firework spectacles light up figures of dragons and devils, and gigantic folklore icons of Catalonia ('gegants') are paraded through the city centre, while traditional teams of 'Castellers' build human pyramids in St Jaume Plaza.
-For more information contact the Institute of Culture on +34 93 301 7775.
+One of the highlights is the Correfoc fire runs, which usually take place at dusk around Via Laietana, when 'devils' run the streets with hand-held fireworks, spraying the crowds with sparks (there is usually a safer and more sedate children's version before the main fire run).
+St Jaume Plaza is a good place to be, because apart from the human pyramids there are famous projection shows during the evenings, using the walls of buildings surrounding the square as a screen.
+For more information contact the Institute of Culture on +34 93 301 7775.<br /><br />

 Spanish F1 Grand Prix